tails1154/wtv-customrom/README.md

+# TailsTV rom
+yay random webtv rom
+please dont run this on a real box lol

 ## WebTV Build 1235 (v1.4.2.1 Internal Non-debug)

 This build supports **MOD/XM/S3M** and **Karaoke**.
 These features were *removed* in future builds of the WebTV Software.